Adnan Syed case: Attorneys for Hae Min Lee’s brother escalate allegations ahead of oral arguments in appeal

 In a statement released by the public defender’s office, Syed’s attorney, Erica Suter, defended the integrity of the proceedings and Phinn’s decision to throw out her client’s conviction.

-She said the judge overturned his conviction because it was “marred by prosecutorial misconduct and infirm evidence,” and noted that prosecutors dismissed his charges in October because recent DNA analysis conducted on certain pieces of evidence in Lee’s killing that wasn’t previously tested excluded Syed.
+She said the judge overturned his conviction because it was “marred by prosecutorial misconduct and infirm evidence,” and noted that prosecutors dismissed his charges in October because recent DNA analysis conducted on certain previously untested pieces of evidence in Lee’s killing excluded Syed.

 The lawyers for Lee, who lives in California, are asking not only for the do-over so that he can attend in person and be prepared to speak — rather than appearing in court via Zoom, as he did in September — but also for him to be allowed to present evidence.